PavelBansky/EchoTool/README.md

 This software needs .NET 4.0 installed to run.
 It is however 32bit and 64bit compatible.
 One exe to rule them all.

+Double click the echotoolgui.exe to simply start the gui version, or use the cmd version as mentioned below.

 - Server mode
 - Client mode
 - TCP and UDP protocol support